Fake Real Planes: exotic affine algebraic models of $\mathbb{R}^2$: Elements of classification of homology euclidean planes

 \section{Elements of classification of homology euclidean planes}

-In this section, we consider homology euclidean planes $S$ up to biregular isomorphisms of schemes of $\mathbb{R}$ according to their (logarithmic) Kodaira dimension.
-The cases where $S$ have Kodaira dimension $0$ or $-\infty$ are easily dispensed by the following observations: first there is no smooth complex homology plane of Kodaira dimension $0$ at all (see e.g. \cite[Theorem 4.7.1 (1), p.
-244]{MiyBook}) and second, a complex homology plane of negative Kodaira dimension is isomorphic to $\mathbb{A}_{\mathbb{C}}^{2}$ by virtue of \cite{MS80}.
-Combined with the fact that there are no nontrivial forms of the affine $2$-space over a field of characteristic zero \cite{Kam75}, this implies that $\mathbb{A}_{\mathbb{R}}^{2}$ is the only homology euclidean plane of non positive Kodaira dimension, up to isomorphisms of schemes over $\mathbb{R}$.
+In this section, we consider homology euclidean planes $S$ up to biregular isomorphisms of schemes over $\mathbb{R}$ according to their Kodaira dimension.
+The cases where $S$ have Kodaira dimension $0$ or $-\infty$ are easily dispensed by the following observations: first there is no smooth complex $\mathbb{Z}$-acyclic surface of Kodaira dimension $0$ at all (see e.g. \cite[Theorem 4.7.1 (1), p.
+244]{MiyBook}) and second, a smooth complex $\mathbb{Z}$-acyclic surface of negative Kodaira dimension is isomorphic to $\mathbb{A}_{\mathbb{C}}^{2}$ by virtue of \cite{MS80}.
+Combined with the fact that there is no nontrivial form of the affine $2$-space over a field of characteristic zero \cite{Kam75}, this implies that $\mathbb{A}_{\mathbb{R}}^{2}$ is the only smooth $\mathbb{Z}$-acyclic surface of non positive Kodaira dimension, up to isomorphisms of schemes over $\mathbb{R}$.

 So we are left with the problem of classifying homology euclidean planes of Kodaira dimension $1$ and $2$.
 A complete classification in the first case is given in the next subsection, in the form of a real counterpart of the existing description for complex surfaces.
-In contrast, the classification of homology planes of general type remains much more elusive, already in the complex case.
+In contrast, the classification of $\mathbb{Q}$-acyclic surfaces of general type remains much more elusive, already in the complex case.
 Therefore, we only establish a real counterpart of the ``cutting-cycle construction'' due to tom Dieck and Petrie \cite{tDPe93} in the complex case, from which we derive real models of existing families of examples in the complex case.